Home » auto refinance

 Can I refinance if I have a low credit score?

-While it’s possible to refinance with a low credit, it may be challenging to get approved for a new loan.
-This is because lenders will consider your credit score and history when deciding whether or not to approve your loan.
-In addition, if your credit is low, you may not qualify for the best loan terms, such as a low-interest rate.
+While it’s possible to refinance with a low credit score, it may be challenging to get approved for a new loan.
+Lenders will typically look at your credit history, including your FICO score, and consider factors like the number of recent credit inquiries made by the credit bureaus, such as Experian, when deciding whether or not to approve your loan.
+If your credit score is low, it’s less likely you’ll qualify for favorable loan terms, like a low-interest rate, but refinancing can still be an option.

 A generic credit score sheet with a pencil across the document and a pair of glasses sitting at the top